kierancott/developMe-final-project--backend/README.md

 ### People - `/api/people`

 #### GET Request - `api/movies`
-Returns all the movies adds the frequency by which they are liked - returned as an array within a JSON object:
+Returns all the movies and adds the frequency by which they are liked - returned as an array within a JSON object:

 ```
 [